Keyboard shortcuts

 klass->name = strdup(name);

-klass->methods = NULL; // empty hash map
+klass->methods = NULL; // empty method table (linear array, not a hash map)

 klass->method_count = 0;